 – Swami Satyananda Saraswati, Yoga Nidra, pub.
 Bihar School of Yoga, 1976.

-Yoga Nidra is a powerful relaxation and meditation technique derived from ancient tantra and developed by Swami Satyananda of the Bihar School of Yoga.
-This technique induces deep body-mind relaxation with the ultimate goal of increasing self-awareness.
+Yoga Nidra is a powerful relaxation meditation technique derived from ancient tantra.
+The origin of Yoga Nidra as a meditation technique came from Swami Satyananda of the Bihar School of Yoga.
+This yoga and meditation practice induces deep body-mind relaxation with the ultimate goal of increasing self-awareness.

-The Yoga Nidra technique enables you to remain aware while you enter into the dream and sleeping states of consciousness.
-The state of Yoga Nidra occurs when you can remain conscious during the deep sleep state (called prajna in the Mandukya Upanishad).
+Yoga Nidra meditation enables you to remain aware while you enter into the dream and sleeping states of consciousness.
+The state of Yoga Nidra occurs when you can remain conscious during the deep sleep state, called prajna in the Mandukya Upanishad.

-The technique is practical and easily accessible, while creating deep relaxation for health, mental peace and higher awareness.
-Ultimately, Yoga Nidra enables you to experience exalted states of higher consciousness.
+The technique is practical and easily accessible while creating deep relaxation for health, mental peace, and higher awareness.
+Ultimately, Yoga Nidra meditation enables you to experience exalted states of higher consciousness.

 2. An Indian philosophical concept